nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 ## GitHub Issue Selection

 If both of the following have been configured:
-- A GitHub [access token](#setup) that provides authentication to GitHub.
+- GitHub integration by configuring an [access token](#setup) that allows SmartGit to authenticate with GitHub.
-- [Bugtraq configuration](Bugtraq-links-to-issue-trackers.md) linking to the associated GitHub repository.
+- [Bugtraq configuration](Bugtraq-links-to-issue-trackers.md) linking to the associated GitHub repository containing issues.

-Then SmartGit will allow you to select an issue from the configured GitHub project at the following points:
+SmartGit will then allow you to select an issue from the configured GitHub project at the following points:
 - From the hamburger **(≡)** menu above the **Commit View**, during **Commit** and **Amend last Commit** operations.
 - From the **Select** dropdown during interactive rebase operations, such as **Squash** in the **Journal** and **Graph Views**.

 #### Notes
-> - Draft items will not be available for selection in SmartGit.
+> - Draft issues in GitHub will not be available for selection in SmartGit.
+These need to be converted to full issues and associated to a GitHub repository.
 > - Issues that have been closed on GitHub will not be available for selection.
->   You may need to reopen an issue to select it in SmartGit.
+>   You may need to reopen an issue for it to be selectable within SmartGit.
-> - In GitHub, issues are owned by a repository.
-After associating a repository with one or more projects, issues can be displayed in different project views.
->   SmartGit integrates issues only at repository level.
+> - GitHub changed its [Project design](https://docs.github.com/en/enterprise-server@3.16/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) in 2024, and new GitHub Projects are now created at Organization level, and can be linked to one or more repositories.

 ## Troubleshooting Possible Problems & Solutions